Did you know chive blossoms are edible? My chives are going insane with growth and the blossoms are full of life, and honey bees.

 Chive Blossom Oil

 Like I mentioned above, infusing oil is super easy.
-Just place your veggie, fruit, or herbs in a mason jar and fill to the top with a good quality olive oil.
+Just place your dried veggie, fruit, or herbs in a mason jar and fill to the top with a good quality olive oil.

 The jar will stay in place for about two weeks.